okgrow/guides/docs/NewAppSetup-CreateNewApp.md

 1. Select "Heroku":
     1. Select "Automatic"
     1. Select the "master" branch
-1. Enter the API key for the `accounts+semaphoredeploy@okgrow.com` Heroku user (from [here](https://docs.google.com/spreadsheets/d/1Uu0dUzbRKGMqAkbelLbpGpIHx3yjTeHwB1dgf7dZqyk/edit#gid=0))
+1. Enter the API key for the client's Heroku user
 1. Select the Production Heroku app for this project from the list; name the server “Production”
 1. On the Semaphore project page, under "Servers", click the server name (e.g., "Production")
 1. On the servers screen, click the "Edit Server" button
 1. Under "Deploy commands" click the "Change deploy commands" link and paste the contents from [production app deploy config](https://github.com/okgrow/guides/blob/master/scripts/semaphore-production-deploy-config).

 ### Configure Semaphore Slack Integration
-1. In the project's Slack channel, click "Add an app or integration" under "Channel Settings"
+1. In the project's Slack channel, click "Add an app" under "Channel Settings"
 1. Add the Sempahore integration
 1. Copy the web hook URL
 1. Save the integration
 1. On Semaphore, in Project Settings / Notifications / Webhooks, add the web hook URL and select "Build and Deploy" from the "Receive After" dropdown
-1. ??? - Currently you can follow the steps taken for the Rapunzl project.

-### Configure Heroku
-In Heroku, under ‘Access’, add `accounts+semaphoredeploy@okgrow.com` as a collaborator in the staging and production servers.

 ### Configure AWS
 Create an IAM user with API credentials, no password, with [this policy](https://github.com/okgrow/guides/blob/master/scripts/semaphore-iam-user-policy.json) and read-only access to the production S3 bucket and read-write access to the staging S3 bucket.